 |Job title||Post Number||Salary||Closing date||Vacancy Synopsis|

-You will be based at Dovercourt Bay Lifestyles.
+You will be based at Manningtree Sports Centre.

-We are now seeking qualified staff to work on a casual basis at these pools.
+We are now seeking staff to work on a casual basis at this site, no qualification is required.

 Application Forms & Documents